C

 A Cooperative Working Method

 Commons-based peer production (CBPP) is a term created by Professor Yochai Benkler of Harvard Law School.
-It describes a form of production of generally informal goods without drawing on the standard market structures.
-CBPP is a form of production where people work en masse usually on the internet.
+It describes a form of production, of generally informal goods that doesn’t draw from standard market structures.
+CBPP is a form of production where people work en masse, usually on the internet.
 Projects that are commons-based are usually quite relaxed or open and lack a traditional or strict hierarchy.
 Quite often CBPP projects are non-profit.
-This means that the contributors aren’t financially compensated.
+This means that the contributors aren’t always financially compensated.
+In similar vein, the collaboration in data collection for AI, as facilitated by a reputed AI data collection company, exemplifies how combining diverse human inputs can bolster AI solutions.

 Commons-based Peer Production © Flikr by Zavata Asso